Dorman Products (NASDAQ:DORM) Updates FY 2021 Earnings Guidance

 Dorman Products (NASDAQ:DORM) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $4.560-$4.800 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.520.
 The company issued revenue guidance of $1.26 billion-$1.30 billion, compared to the consensus revenue estimate of $1.20 billion.

-Dorman Products (NASDAQ:DORM) last released its quarterly earnings data on Sunday, July 25th.
-The auto parts company reported $1.10 EPS for the quarter, beating the consensus estimate of $1.04 by $0.06.
+Dorman Products (NASDAQ:DORM) last released its quarterly earnings results on Sunday, July 25th.
+The auto parts company reported $1.10 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.04 by $0.06.
 Dorman Products had a return on equity of 16.61% and a net margin of 11.21%.
-Equities research analysts predict that Dorman Products will post 4.6 earnings per share for the current fiscal year.
+As a group, sell-side analysts forecast that Dorman Products will post 4.6 earnings per share for the current fiscal year.

-An institutional investor recently raised its position in Dorman Products stock.
-Morgan Stanley grew its position in shares of Dorman Products, Inc. (NASDAQ:DORM) by 16.7% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 112,851 shares of the auto parts company’s stock after buying an additional 16,159 shares during the period.
-Morgan Stanley owned approximately 0.35% of Dorman Products worth $11,699,000 at the end of the most recent quarter.
-69.40% of the stock is owned by hedge funds and other institutional investors.
+A hedge fund recently raised its stake in Dorman Products stock.
+Morgan Stanley increased its stake in shares of Dorman Products, Inc. (NASDAQ:DORM) by 16.7% during the second quarter, according to the company in its most recent filing with the SEC.
+The fund owned 112,851 shares of the auto parts company’s stock after acquiring an additional 16,159 shares during the period.
+Morgan Stanley owned 0.35% of Dorman Products worth $11,699,000 as of its most recent filing with the SEC.
+Hedge funds and other institutional investors own 76.00% of the company’s stock.

 Dorman Products, Inc engages in the supply of automotive replacement parts, fasteners, and service line products for the automotive aftermarket.
 Its products comprise of power-train, automotive body, chassis, and hardware.
 The company was founded by Steven L. Berman and Richard N. Berman in October 1978 and is headquartered in Colmar, PA.